codef0rmer/PRampage/README.md

 # PRampage

-Avoid rampage by enforcing PR review with @Mentions on GitHub.
+A chrome extension to avoid rampage by enforcing PR review with @Mentions on GitHub.
 Comment `LGTM` if Okay.